zhaojj2209/tp/docs/DeveloperGuide.md

 The `Model`:

 * stores a `UserPref` object that represents the user’s preferences.
-* stores the finance tracker data in a `TransactionList` containing `Transaction`s.
+* stores the finance tracker data in the following components:
+    * a `TransactionList` containing `Transaction`s.
+    * a `BookmarkExpenseList` and `BookmarkIncomeList`, each containing `BookmarkTransaction`s.
+    * a `MonthlyBudget`.
-* exposes `MonthlySavings` and `MonthlyBudget`, which can be 'observed' e.g. the UI can be bound to the values in these classes so that the UI automatically updates when the values in the classes change.
+* exposes `MonthlyBudget`, which can be 'observed' e.g. the UI can be bound to the values in the class so that the UI automatically updates when the values in the class changes.
-* exposes an unmodifiable `ObservableList<Transaction>` which can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
+* exposes an unmodifiable `ObservableList<Transaction>`, `ObservableList<Expense>`, `ObservableList<Income>`, `ObservableList<BookmarkExpense>` and `ObservableList<BookmarkIncome>` each, which can be 'observed' e.g. the UI can be bound to these lists so that the UI automatically updates when the data in the lists change.
 * does not depend on any of the other three components (`UI`, `Logic`, `Storage`).

 A `Transaction`:
-* represents a unit of user data within the finance tracker.
+* represents a unit of user data of transactions within the finance tracker.
 * is either an `Expense` or an `Income`.
 * is composed of a `Title`, an `Amount`, a `Date`, and any number of `Category`s.
 These are known as *data fields*.

+A `BookmarkTransaction`:
+* represents a unit of user data of bookmark transactions within the finance tracker.
+* is either a `BookmarkExpense` or a `BookmarkIncome`.
+* is composed of a `Title`, an `Amount`, and any number of `Category`s.

 The *data fields* `Title`, `Amount`, `Date`, and `Category` are encapsulations of an underlying Java data type.